-Mosi-oa-Tunya National Park Premium member Veteran
+Mosi-oa-Tunya National Park Premium listing Veteran

 About 20 kilometres off the Zambezi River bank is this national park.
 Mosi-oa-Tunya, means the smoke that thunders.
 It covers 66 square kilometres from the Songwe Gorge below the Victoria Falls in a north-west arc along about.
 In November 2005 a new statue of David Livingstone, the world famous explorer was erected in the park which has a rainforest and wildlife.